watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 --- back

 # Highly Reliable Firewall Service Using SRv6 End.AN
-If you implement a firewall as a SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast and also achieve 'Fast Reroute'.
+If you implement a firewall as a SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast SID and also achieve TI-LFA Fast Reroute {{!I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}}.
 This makes clustering firewall easier as well.

 # Flexible & Low-latency Remote Production Service
 In the context of video remote production, you can perform video processing within a SRv6 network by combining multiple network functions (SFC).